 TIP: Put yourself in your audience’s heads and ask: ‘Why would I care about [insert your topic/message]?’
 If you struggle to find the answer, choose a new topic or message.

-Your target audiences have their communication preferences – email, social media platforms, push notifications and so on.
-They also have their preferred devices – smartwatch, phone, tablet, laptop or desktop.
+Your target audiences have their communication preferences – email, social media platforms, push notifications, etc. They also have their preferred devices – smartwatch, phone, tablet, laptop or desktop.
 It would help if you communicate with your target audience where they consume information.
 If you don’t, no matter how relevant your message is, your audience won’t see it.

 Don’t forget to ensure your message reflects the preferred format, length, and tone of the selected digital platform.